davestewart/davestewart-content/content/blog/programming/nuxt-auto-import/index.md

 ## Auto-import recap

-So let's reacquaint ourselves with how auto-import works, or if you were fuzzy on the specifics, shine a light there too.
+So let's reacquaint ourselves with how auto-import works, or if you were fuzzy on the specifics, shine a light on them.

 ### Background